keval-k/FileSortify/Readme.md

-# File Organizer 🚀📂
+# File Sortify🚀📂

-Welcome to the File Organizer! 🎉
+Welcome to the File Sortify! 🎉

 I was inspired by a paid software (Internet Download Manager) that automatically organizes files for you.
 But I thought, why pay when I can build my own?
 So, here’s my very own File Organizer that sorts your files automatically into neat folders based on file types! 😎